Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Introduction

 \section{Introduction}

-The facility location problem is an active research topic in {operations research, economics, and computer science.} The problem has various applications ranging from urban planning to server deployment \cite{hochbaum1982heuristics,DBLP:journals/scw/Miyagawa01,Frank2007}.
-In the facility location problem, a typical aim is to determine the placement of one or more facilities to best serve a set of agents based on the agents' facility location preferences within a given metric space (e.g., a street or an area).
+The facility location problem is a central topic in operations research, economics, and computer science, with applications ranging from urban planning to server deployment \cite{hochbaum1982heuristics,DBLP:journals/scw/Miyagawa01,Frank2007}.
+In this problem, a typical aim is to determine the placement of one or more facilities to best serve a set of agents, based on the agents’ location preferences within a given metric space (e.g., a street or an area).

-In the past decades, the facility location problem has attracted extensive research interest at the intersection of artificial intelligence and mechanism design \cite{chan2021mechanismsurvey}, primarily focusing on the strategic aspects of the agents, where the agents may benefit from misreporting their location preferences to mainplate facility locations.
-Therefore, the main goal and challenge of the strategic version of the facility location problem is to design strategyproof (SP) mechanisms to elicit agent location preferences truthfully, which ensure that agents will have no incentive to misreport their locations, and determine facility locations that approximately optimize certain objectives.
-Pioneer works include Moulin \cite{moulin1980strategy} and Procaccia and Tennenholtz \cite{procaccia2013approximate}.
+Over the past decades, the facility location problem has attracted extensive interest at the intersection of artificial intelligence and mechanism design \cite{chan2021mechanismsurvey}, primarily focusing on agents’ strategic behavior, where agents may benefit from misreporting their location preferences to manipulate facility locations.
+The main goal and challenge in this strategic version of the problem is therefore to design strategyproof (SP) mechanisms that truthfully elicit agents’ location preferences—so that agents have no incentive to misreport their locations—while determining facility locations that approximately optimize certain objectives.
+Pioneering works include that of Moulin \cite{moulin1980strategy} and Procaccia and Tennenholtz \cite{procaccia2013approximate}.

-This strategic version of the facility location problem is the first known case study of the paradigm of approximate mechanism design without money \cite{procaccia2013approximate}.
-Since these initial mechanism design studies, a significant body of research has focused on designing SP mechanisms to determine facility locations (approximately) optimizing the social cost and maximum cost objectives, which measure the total cost or the maximum cost of agents, respectively.
-However, due to theoretical assumptions and limitations, most classical work evaluates mechanisms by their worst-case performance or the approximation ratio, leading to impossibility results that rarely reflect the typical behaviors in practice where additional problem structure or partial information is available \cite{roughgarden2021beyond}.
+This strategic version of the facility location problem is the first well-studied case of the paradigm of approximate mechanism design without money \cite{procaccia2013approximate}.
+Since these initial studies, a significant body of research has focused on designing SP mechanisms to determine facility locations that (approximately) optimize the social cost and maximum cost objectives, which measure the total cost and the maximum cost over agents, respectively.
+However, due to standard theoretical assumptions and limitations, most classical work evaluates mechanisms by their worst-case performance, typically through the approximation ratio.
+This focus often leads to impossibility results that do not fully capture typical behavior in practice, where additional structure or partial information is often available \cite{roughgarden2021beyond}.